 We delved into Kinzee’s experience with the different areas of coaching to see how this profound and simple premise plays out.

-When she is teaching at the University of Minnesota, in the Principles and Theory of Sports Coaching, she says, “I think the biggest takeaway I want my students to learn in the class, is that every single player, coach, parent, spectator they will meet is different, and relationships are key.
+When she is teaching at the University of Minnesota, in the Principles and Theory of Sports Coaching class, she says, “I think the biggest takeaway I want my students to learn, is that every single player, coach, parent, spectator they will meet is different, and relationships are key.
 Sport is an amazing vehicle to teach young people not only your sport, but life skills as well.
 Being able to effectively communicate and treat others the way they would want to be treated is a skill and takes a lot of hard work and dedication.”

 Of how teaching is an organic and integral part of the coach development cycle, Kinzee says,